45gfg9/4Mbps/README.md

 > **Bon voyage, SPGoding.**

 This project is inspired by and largely based on [SPX](https://github.com/SPGoding/spx).
-Huge shout out to [SPGoding](https://github.com/SPGoding) and his fantastic project!
+Huge shout out to [SPGoding](https://github.com/SPGoding) and their fantastic project!

 Written with PhpStorm.